 You can contact me at ghancin@gmail.com.

-I teach classes at the Worcester Art Museum and the Boston Museum of Fine Arts.
+I teach classes at the Worcester Art Museum.

 I am a member of ArtsWorcester & the National Arts Ed Association.